ShaneGH/OWINWiki/README.md

 Func<IDictionary<string, object>, Task>
 ```

-It is the entry point to middleware components where a middleware component receives a dictionary (the [Envirnonment Dictionary](#envirnonment-dictionary)) and returns an asynchronus task to run.
+It is the entry point to middleware components where a middleware component receives a dictionary (the [Environment Dictionary](#envirnonment-dictionary)) and returns an asynchronus task to run.

-## Environment Dictionary
+## Envirnonment Dictionary
 The environment dictionary is a collection of objects relevent to the OWIN request.
 There are certain items populated by the web server which are mandatory in the environment dictionary

 |Key Name|Description|